 Epic Party Theatre was birthed as a result of PlayGround’s Innovator Incubator initiative.
 The program is a “multi-year intensive incubation program to support theatrical innovation and the launch of new innovative theatrical production companies.
 PlayGround will competitively select up to 6 projects/teams per year, providing each with access to a suite of services and resources in support of their initial development, first production, and strategic plan for post-incubation sustainability”.

-We are committed to producing new, wildly ambitious theatrical explorations of varying genres created by and for people of color.
+We are committed to producing new, wildly ambitious, and genre-defying theatrical events created by and for people of color.
 We strive to showcase, celebrate, and support uniquely gifted local and nationally recognized artists of color.

 We aim to provide:

 Our audiences with low-cost ticket prices and high-quality entertainment.

 Our hard-working artists with a modest payment for their contributions

 Entertainment that reflects our audiences’ identities, communities, and values

 We are a family of artists who identify as POC (people of color) and aim to create exceptionally memorable and hyper-theatrical presentations that resemble one of the craziest, dare we say, EPIC parties you have ever attended.
 We are actively negotiating how to expand the boundaries of what a play can be and ensuring that we do not distance or demean the audience, but rather invite them to join the party.

 We seek to highlight stories that actively resist a homogenous, normative narrative.
 In other words, we are eager to celebrate feminism, queerness, body positivity, cultural pride, and gender identity.